-Children’s Hospital Boston has long been at the forefront of providing expert, compassionate care to children and adolescents with emotional and behavioral health issues.
-As one of the largest pediatric psychiatric services in New England, Children’s has a team of expert psychiatrists, psychologists and social workers ready to help you, your child and your family get the individualized treatment you need to cope with bipolar disorder.
+Boston Children’s has long been at the forefront of providing expert, compassionate care to children and adolescents with emotional and behavioral health issues.
+As one of the largest pediatric psychiatric services in New England, we have a team of expert psychiatrists, psychologists, and social workers ready to help you, your child, and your family get the individualized treatment you need to cope with bipolar disorder.

-Our Department of Psychiatry team members are leaders in researching, diagnosing and treating bipolar disorder, as well as many other conditions like:
+Our Department of Psychiatry and Behavioral Sciences team members are leaders in researching, diagnosing, and treating bipolar disorder, as well as many other conditions like: